Soul (2020 film): Plot

 As the day ends, Joe and 22 visit Moonwind to return Joe to his body, but 22, having finally discovered the joy of living, refuses to leave Joe's body and flees.
 As Joe chases her through a subway station, Terry disconnects them from life and returns them to the Great Before.
 22 discovers her badge is complete, but Joe bitterly insists it was the result of experiencing life in his body with his preferences and that she has no purpose of her own.
 Distraught, 22 throws the badge at him and retreats into the Zone.
 A Jerry informs Joe that a spark is not a soul's purpose in life, but Joe refuses to believe this and discreetly uses 22's badge to return to Earth.

 The show at the jazz club is successful, but Joe is confused when it does not bring the fulfillment he was expecting.
 Looking at small objects that 22 collected while occupying his body, he recalls the moments they had enjoyed together and realizes these experiences gave 22 her spark.
 Joe plays piano and enters the Zone to return 22's badge but discovers she has become a lost soul, obsessed with the idea that she has no purpose.
-Joe chases her down and shows her a helicopter leaf she collected to remind her of her time on Earth.
+Joe chases her down and shows her a maple seed she collected to remind her of her time on Earth.
 They realize that a spark is not a soul's purpose, but simply a desire to live.
 Joe's actions restore 22 to normal; he returns her badge and accompanies her for as long as he can on her journey down to Earth.

 As Joe prepares to enter the Great Beyond, a Jerry stops him and offers him another chance at life in thanks for finally inspiring 22 to live (while another Jerry distracts Terry to manipulate the count).
 Joe returns to his body on Earth, committed to fully living life.

+In a post-credits scene, Terry suddenly appears, tells the viewers that the movie's over and orders them to go home, then runs away.